 Sean Kidney, CEO and Co-founder.

-Sean is also a member of the Board of the Network for Sustainable Financial Markets, an international, non-partisan network of finance sector professionals, academics and others who see the need for fundamental changes to improve financial market integrity, stability and efficiency.
+Sean is also a member of the Board of the Network for Sustainable Financial Markets(link is external), an international, non-partisan network of finance sector professionals, academics and others who see the need for fundamental changes to improve financial market integrity, stability and efficiency.

 He is also a member of the Commonwealth Expert Group on Climate Finance; the Finance Advisory Board of the European Wind Energy Association; Mercer’s Sustainability Opportunities Fund Advisory Panel; Palmetto’s renewable energy fund advisory board.; and the Advisory Council for the Corporate Knights Capital Advisory Council.